higlass/higlass/docs/track_types.rst

 - **valueScaleMin/valueScaleMax**: Absolute values limiting the value to color scale.
 The scale can be further adjusted within this range using the colorbar.
+- **zeroValueColor**: The color to use for zero data values.
+By default, null, which uses the current color scale.

 Rotated 2D Heatmap
 ==================